 Geisler began his academic work at Detroit Bible College and went on to earn two Bachelor's degrees, two Master's degrees, and a Doctorate from various institutions.
 He then moved into a teaching career, serving as the Chairman of Philosophy of Religion at Trinity Evangelical Divinity School (1970—1979) and later a Professor of Systematic Theology at Dallas Theological Seminary (1979—1988).
 Geisler was also on the faculty at Liberty University (1989—1991) and later taught at Southern Evangelical Seminary and Veritas International University.
 Overall, he taught theology, philosophy, and classical Christian apologetics on the undergraduate and graduate levels for more than fifty years.
-In this capacity, Geisler influenced apologists such as Ravi Zacharias and Frank Turek as well as countless American pastors.
+In this capacity, Geisler influenced apologists, such as Frank Turek, as well as countless American pastors.

-Norman Geisler was also a leader in the evangelical community.
+Geisler was also a leader in the evangelical community.
 He founded the Evangelical Philosophical Society, was one of the primary authors of the 1978 Chicago Statement on Biblical Inerrancy, and was involved in the subsequent Chicago Statement on Biblical Hermeneutics.
 He was an expert witness in the 1981 Scopes II trial where he gave an eloquent defense of the Arkansas law requiring that evolution and creation be given "balanced treatment" in public schools.
 Unfortunately, due to societal pressures of that time, the law was struck down anyway.
 Between 1970 and 1990, Geisler participated in dozens of public debates defending the Christian faith.
 In 1992 he cofounded Southern Evangelical Seminary in North Carolina, and in 2008 he cofounded Veritas International University in California.

 Geisler never lost his passion for sharing the gospel and for the need of ordinary people to be able to defend the faith.
 Thus, his writing is marked by a commitment to make the academic scholarly rigor of philosophy accessible to readers in all walks of life.
 He is the author, coauthor, or editor of over 120 titles.
 Many of Geisler's works are translated into more than a dozen languages.
 Those titles cover topics across philosophy, apologetics, biblical studies, social ethics, and theology.